Categories

 • A system of surveillance and control

 Because make no mistake: if capitalism tries to survive past the Convergence Point, it won’t become freer or more efficient, it will become monstrous.
-Automation without access means permanent unemployment, universal dependency, and authoritarian control of resources.
-A digital feudalism, worse than any dystopia imagined.

 A vibrant presence in the political scene and public consciousness, ready for the trials of the future.